-At this meeting, Elizabeth (Liz) Vasquez, Environmental Program Manager I from the Division of Integrated Science and Engineering, will present an overview of the Project, including its goals and impacts on the State Water Project operations based on the report required by the Commission's adopted procedures.
+At this meeting, Elizabeth (Liz) Vasquez, Environmental Program Manager I, from the Division of Integrated Science and Engineering will present an overview of the Project, including its goals and impacts on the State Water Project operations.
 Rachel Taylor, from the Department's Office of General Counsel, will present information to the Commission regarding the specific properties listed on the agenda and how those properties are necessary to meet the goals of the Big Notch project.
 Ms. Taylor will also update the Commission about the efforts DWR has made to work with the landowners.
 The Commission will not make a decision at this meeting about a Resolution of Necessity, but may direct DWR staff to present additional information at the next meeting or ask to visit the site.